 - You are willing to learn ways in which you can restructure the home environment to help your child succeed

-There are certain situations where you and your child might not be ready for counseling sessions with us.
+There are certain situations where your child might not be ready for counseling sessions with us.

 - Situations where your family’s schedules are too busy to commit to weekly therapy